OleksiyPok/NLT/README/README.en.md

 ---

-# CLT Clock Listening Trainer
+# NLT Number Listening Trainer
 This is a compact, one-page application designed for learning numbers in foreign languages.
 The app employs a method of simultaneous auditory and visual perception, enabling rapid and effective memorization.